doxeylab/doxeylab-website/_members/huagang-tan.md

 image: images/team/steve-tan.jpg
 description: MSc Student
 role: msc
-group: current
+group: alumni
 aliases:
   - Huagang Tan
   - H Tan
 ---

-Huagang (Steve) is a MSc student in the Doxey Lab.
+Huagang (Steve) was an MSc student in the Doxey Lab.
 He majored in Computer Science at the University of Waterloo before joining the Doxey Lab.
-He is interested in developing bioinformatic software and exploring algorithms.
+His work involved development of the bioinformatic software tools - AnnoView and AnnoTree.